James M. Shikany, DrPH

 Current Research Projects

-Longitudinal Studies of Coronary Heart Disease Risk Factors in Young Adults (CARDIA) - Coordinating Center
+Coronary Artery Risk Development in Young Adults (CARDIA) Study – Coordinating Center

 Coordinating Center for the four-center CARDIA Study.
 Goal of the CARDIA Study is to assess coronary artery risk factors in healthy 18-30 year olds.
 Dr. Shikany serves as the principal investigator of the study’s coordinating center.